 Glink was there every step of the way to help Minh get tested himself (his result came back negative) and support the couple to move forward together—providing information about treatment for Anh and prevention options for them.
 Minh is now considering enrolling in pre-exposure prophylaxis (PrEP), and he is committed to supporting Anh to adhere to his treatment regime.

 Now having been through the entire procedure of HIV testing and partner notification, Anh would encourage others who may be worried about telling their partners about their diagnosis.

 “I know there are many barriers, but you will find peace of mind once you have told your partner about your HIV status.
 For myself, I would have felt guilty and not been able to work or study if I hadn’t told Minh.
 The bottom line is, we have a responsibility to tell our partners about this.”

 Index client testing in Vietnam is highly effective in detecting new cases of HIV

 At Glink and dozens of other Healthy Markets–supported clinics and organizations, clients may elect to notify partners of their HIV status on their own (with prior counseling from the clinic) or anonymously with assistance from the counselor, who can play a more active role in notifying partners and referring them to HIV testing services.

-Index client testing is therefore a hugely important and effective strategy in detecting and preventing new HIV infections—as well as boosting people’s awareness and control over their own sexual health.
-In Anh and Minh’s case, the support they received also enabled them to reinforce the love and respect they had already built in their relationship, and look forward to the future.
+For Anh and Minh, the support they received not only prevented the onward transmission of HIV, it also enabled them to reinforce the love and respect they had already built in their relationship, and look forward to the future.

-Read more about index client testing in this factsheet: Index partner testing in Vietnam
+Read more about index partner testing in this factsheet: Index partner testing in Vietnam